Highlights of Route 66

 Fly to Chicago where you will transfer to your hotel for two nights.

 Known as the 'windy city', Chicago is home to the legend of Al Capone and countless jazz and blues clubs.
 This morning's sightseeing takes you to the heart of this ebullient metropolis on the banks of Lake Michigan.
+See the sign that is the official start of Historic Route 66.
 This afternoon there is free time to further explore Chicago, perhaps by climbing the soaring Willis Tower (formerly known as the Sears Tower) or stroll through Grant Park.

 This morning, immerse yourself in Route 66 memorabilia.
 Visit the Route 66 Hall of Fame & Museum in Pontiac, housed in a historic fire station.
 See the large maps that will sketch out your Route 66 adventure for the coming days, and see the nostalgic photos and postcards from the 'Mother Road's' heyday.
 Outside the museum, discover some of the outdoor murals depicting Route 66 themes scattered throughout the town centre.
-Cross the farmlands of Illinois to Springfield, resting place of Abraham Lincoln, the 16th US president.
-Later this afternoon, spend time exploring Lincoln's home as well as the new state-of-the-art Presidential Library and Museum, a unique museum dedicated to the life and legacy of Springfield's greatest citizen.
+Cross the farmlands of Illinois to Springfield, resting place of Abraham Lincoln, the 16th President of the United States.
+Later, spend time exploring the new state of the art Presidential Library and Museum, a unique museum dedicated to the life and legacy of Springfield's greatest citizen.

 Travel through Missouri to Branson, one of America's biggest music centres.
-This evening, why not join our optional dinner and show?
+This evening, why not join an optional dinner and show?
+Includes Breakfast

 Today, cross the cowboy country of Kansas into Oklahoma, once known as Indian Territory.
-After visiting the Will Rogers Memorial Museum with its artefacts from the famous cowboy-movie star's life, you'll arrive in Oklahoma City where you might enjoy the attractions of Bricktown, the old warehouse district now a warren of lively shopping, restaurant and nightclub-filled streets.
-(L)
+Visit the Will Rogers Memorial Museum with its artefacts from the famous cowboy-movie star's life.
+Continue to Arcadia on historic Route 66 and visit Pops landmark diner and gas station.
+Later, arrive in Oklahoma City.
+Includes Breakfast

 Leaving Amarillo, watch for the Cadillac Ranch sculpture, crafted from real Cadillacs as you travel from New Mexico into Texas and reach Adrian, Route 66's halfway point.
 After passing through the old Indian town of Tucumcari, continue to Santa Rosa with its iconic Route 66 motels and drive-in grills, and call in at the quirky Route 66 Auto Museum with its 1950's fin-tailed vintage cars.
-Next, drive to Albuquerque and take a walking tour of this originally Spanish town, including a stroll around its quaint Old Town.
-Later, visit the city's original Route 66 section.
+Cross into New Mexico to visit Russell's Car Museum featuring classic card and memorabilia from the hey day of Route 66.
+Later, continue to Albuquerque and visit Central Avenue, where many of the original Route 66 buildings and businesses still stand.
+Enjoy free time in this original Spanish town with its fine parish church and Hispanic-style plaza.
+Includes Breakfast

 There is time to further explore this atmospheric city, or seize the chance to ride the aerial tramway up nearby Sandia Peak Mountain and witness spine-tingling views.